 15.2.1.1.1.
-Task List (Grid View)
+Task List

 If you are interested in having a tabular view of all the pending tasks for a specific person or group you can use the Grid View.
 The list will show all the pending tasks ordered by the columns presented.
 You can change the default ordering clicking on the column header.
-In future version more advanced filters will be provided and the search mechanism will be improved to look for task internal data.
-This view offer a more traditional BPM Task List view.
+This view offer a more traditional BPM Task List view where you can sort the data based on different columns.